Fully Flashed Window and Door Openings

 - Cover this with the membrane.
 Begin pressing in the middle of the sill and work toward the sides, removing adhesive covering strips as you go.
 Make sure to press the membrane tightly into the corners to avoid tears later when the window is installed.

-Other options for pan flashing include self-adhered non-elastic membrane, which must be cut and patched at corners, and two-piece rigid manufactured pan flashing, which comes with a built-in back dam that must be protected from breakage during window installation.
+Other options for pan flashing include self-adhered non-elastic membrane (se Figure 3), which must be cut and patched at corners, two-piece rigid manufactured pan flashing, which comes with a built-in back dam that must be protected from breakage during window installation, or asphalt-based liquid flashing that is applied with a paint brush or roller.

-3. Caulk the outside edges of the head and side jambs and install the window.
+- Caulk the outside edges of the head and side jambs and install the window.
+See Figure 4.

 - Do not caulk across the sill.